 Dean of Students

-Middlebury’s residential life (LINK to NEW site) system embodies Middlebury’s conviction that an excellent liberal arts education takes place around the clock—as easily over dinner as in the classroom.
+Middlebury’s residential life embodies Middlebury’s conviction that an excellent liberal arts education takes place around the clock—as easily over dinner as in the classroom.

 There are 60 buildings for student housing on campus, and all first-year students are assigned to first-year communities.
-Sophomores live together in sophomore buildings, and juniors and seniors can choose from other housing options across campus.
+Sophomores live together in sophomore buildings, and juniors and seniors can choose from many housing options across campus.
 First-year students are placed into their first-year communities based on their first-year seminar assignments.
+Feb students live in first-year communities, sophomore communities, and a Feb community.
 This is the start of a student’s experience in our living-learning environment.

 Dining Services provides breakfast, lunch, and dinner seven days a week in dining halls as part of the meal plan included in the comprehensive fee.
 There are no restrictions on the number of times you can enter a dining hall during each meal period—eat dinner at one dining hall and enjoy coffee and dessert with friends at another.
-Ingredient lists are posted for all main entrees and many other foods, and we maintain a green-dining approach to campus food practices—buying local and organic foods, composting, using biodegradable products, and partnering with the Knoll, Middlebury’s organic farm, for produce, among other initiatives..
-Students are encouraged to take advantage of Dining Services’ open-kitchen policy to speak with managers and chefs about special needs or requests.
+Ingredient lists are posted for all main entrees and many other foods, and we maintain a green-dining approach to campus food practices—buying local and organic foods, composting, using biodegradable products, and partnering with the Knoll, Middlebury’s organic farm, for produce, among other initiatives.

 The Community Council serves as a forum in which all segments of the College community have a voice on nonacademic issues on campus.
 With a membership that includes students, faculty, and staff, its deliberations and recommendations consider the interests and concerns of the whole community.